The CFSC / CRFSC Bundle (also known as the PAL/RPAL Bundle) provides the highest level of firearms licence

 Adapting to Changing Firearms Laws

 Firearms legislation in Canada is undergoing significant and frequent changes.
 To maintain the broadest possible licensing privileges, it is advisable to obtain the highest level of certification.
-The government may reclassify previously non-restricted firearms as restricted without new legislation, highlighting the benefit of comprehensive licensing.
+The government may reclassify firearms that you own that were previously non-restricted firearms as restricted.
+This can happen on a whim by “Order-In-Council” (without new legislation), highlighting the benefit of comprehensive licensing.
 Shifting Canadian firearms laws makes getting the restricted certification now while it is still available advisable.

 Future-Proofing Your Firearm Licence